udamir/youtrack-vscode/design/interface-components-design.md

 1. User locates an issue in the Issues panel or Recent Issues panel
 2. User clicks on the issue to open it in the editor
+3. User views the issue in preview mode with interactive links and Mermaid diagrams
+4. User clicks the "Download for Editing" action in the sidebar to download the issue content to a predefined temporary folder
-3. User edits the description in the markdown editor
+5. User edits the issue description in the markdown editor
-4. User clicks Save to update the issue in YouTrack
+6. User clicks "Save to YouTrack" to update the issue in YouTrack
-5. The issue is automatically added/updated in the Recent Issues panel
+7. The issue is automatically added/updated in the Recent Issues panel

 ### 3.4 Working with Articles

 1. User locates an article in the Knowledge Base panel or Recent Articles panel
 2. User clicks on the article to open it in the editor
+3. User views the article in preview mode with interactive links and Mermaid diagrams
+4. User clicks the "Download for Editing" action in the sidebar to download the article content to a predefined temporary folder
-3. User edits the article content in the markdown editor
+5. User edits the article content in the markdown editor
-4. User clicks Save to update the article in YouTrack
+6. User clicks "Save to YouTrack" to update the article in YouTrack
-5. The article is automatically added/updated in the Recent Articles panel
+7. The article is automatically added/updated in the Recent Articles panel

 ### 3.5 Searching for Content